-Even within the engine limitations, most transparency issues in SADX are fixable by rearranging the models involved, which is usually just moving around a couple of lines in code.
-Let me illustrate a typical transparency problem in SADX and how it can be fixed within the limits of SADX engine:
+Even within the engine limitations, most transparency issues in SADX are fixable by rearranging the models involved, which is usually just moving around a couple of lines in code, or making minor edits to meshes to change the order they are listed in the model.
+Here’s how a typical transparency problem in SADX can be fixed within the limits of SADX engine:

 Here you can see a shop roof that has to be rendered together with its surroundings.
 Let’s describe all the meshes involved in this scene: